-Dr Sandie Choong Siew Shean (PhD Student 2012-2015) co supervised with Dr Nigel Mongan and Dr Lisa Yon SVMS – Comparative transcriptomics of adipose tissue.Frank Wessely (PhD Student 2010-2013).
-Currently Post Doc University of Oxford.
+Dr Sandie Choong Siew Shean (PhD Student 2012-2015) co-supervised with Dr Nigel Mongan and Dr Lisa Yon SVMS – Comparative transcriptomics of adipose tissue.Frank Wessely (PhD Student 2010-2013).
+Currently the Post-Doc University of Oxford.

 Ornampai Japa (PhD Student 2010-2013).
 Currently lecturer University of Phayao, Thailand.

 Dr Tom Giles (Bioinformatics Intern 2012).
 Currently ADAC analyst.

 Ishan Ajmera (Bioinformatics Intern 2012).
 Currently PhD student University of Nottingham.

 Avnish Kumar (Visiting Scientist from National Bureau of Animal Genetic Resources India).
 Detecting polymorphisms in animal genomes

 Sarah Smith (PhD student SVMS Nottingham 2008-2012).
 Polymorphic variants of toll-like receptors.
 Currently Postdoc at Sheffield University.

 Harry Clifford (Genetics Society Summer studentship 2011 and Bioinformatics Intern 2012) – Effect of anti-epileptic drugs on fetal DNA methylation.
 Currently PhD student, University of Oxford.